 4.1 All courses in years 1, 3 and 4 are compulsory and are designated in the programme specification.
-In addition to the four compulsory core courses in year 2, a candidate must take courses equivalent to a further 60 credits from level 2 courses in the School of Life Sciences.
+In addition to compulsory core courses in year 2, a candidate must take School of Life Sciences courses to a total of at least 120 credits for the year.